sadaszewski/deep-piping/README.md

 In the context of Deep Learning (DL) the IoC approach can be illustrated by libraries such as [mmdetection](https://github.com/open-mmlab/mmdetection/blob/master/configs/_base_/models/faster_rcnn_r50_fpn.py) or [Detectron2](https://github.com/facebookresearch/detectron2/blob/master/configs/COCO-Detection/faster_rcnn_R_50_FPN_1x.yaml).

 The goal of _deep-piping_ is to provide an IoC/DI framework for DL independent of a particular machine learning task or algorithm.
-To this end, _deep-piping_ focuses on:
+To this end, _deep-piping_ focuses on providing:

-- providing the best possible syntax
+- the best possible syntax
-- providing useful primitives such as:
+- useful primitives such as:
   - flexible models and trainers
   - dataset transformers
   - data access objects
 - automatic command line interface for all experiments
+- a well-defined and sensible multiple inheritance mechanism able to merge same keys

 The syntax supported by _deep-piping_ is a slightly abused YAML notation where [unquoted strings](https://yaml.org/spec/1.2/spec.html#style/flow/plain) are evaluated as Python expressions.
 On top of that, _deep-piping_ supports autoimporting of Python modules.
 These capacities combined allow for a clean and concise style demonstrated in the following example: